17 Best Bedroom Plants for Clean Air & Low Light – NASA Study

 When caring for your ficus plant indoors, it’s essential to get the water, humidity, and temperature just right.
 This type of fig tree may not grow well in low to dim lighting conditions.

-If your bedroom doesn’t get a lot of light and you want a small ficus tree in your room, try the weeping fig tree (Ficus benjamina).
-This ficus tree tolerates considerable shade and looks good in a dim corner or against a bedroom wall.
+If your bedroom doesn’t get much light and you want a small ficus, try the weeping fig tree (Ficus benjamina).
+It tolerates considerable shade and looks great in a dim corner or against a bedroom wall.

 ficus benjamina